 IBI (Local Rates)

-Buyers Guide.
-Refuse collection, road maintenance etc. The amount payable is dependent on the area and meterage.
-But it is much less than the UK Council Tax.
+Refuse collection, road maintenance etc. The amount payable is dependent on the area and meterage of the property and far less than the Uk Council Tax.

-Buyers Guide.
-If your property is on an Urbanisation.
-There is a fee for general maintenance of the swimming pool, grounds, lighting and admin costs.
+If your property is on an Urbanisation, there is a fee for general maintenance of the swimming pool, grounds, lighting and admin costs.
 Approximate fees are between €400 – €700 per annum.